Automattic/jetpack/docs/partners/plan-provisioning.md

 For hosts that are bundling our Jetpack plans with their managed WordPress products, we suggest going the single plan route.

+### CLI Arguments Key

+Further in this document, you will find a few CLI commands with various arguments.
+Directly below, you will also find a key to explain what the most common arguments are.

+- `partner_id`            : Provided to you when we provision your partner account.
+- `partner_secret`        : Provided to you when we provision your partner account.
+- `user`                  : The ID, email address, or login of a valid user on the WordPress installation hosted by the partner.
+See: https://make.wordpress.org/cli/handbook/config/#global-parameters.
+- `plan`                  : One of `personal`, `premium`, or `professional`.
+The partner's account will need to have this type of plan allowed.
+- `url`                   : This optional URL value is used to select a specific subsite in a network.
+See: https://make.wordpress.org/cli/handbook/config/#global-parameters.
+- `onboarding`            : This optional value can be set to `1` to enabled an onboarding wizard.
+- `partner_tracking_id`   : This optional value allows us to attach specific actions to a specific site on the partner's side.
+This has proved useful in cases where users had multiple staging sites.
+- `home_url`              : This optional value allows overriding the `home` value when registering a site.
+This has been useful on hosts where the domain is set via a constant.
+- `site_url`              : This optional value allows overriding the `siteurl` value when registering a site.
+This has been useful on hosts where the domain is set via a constant.

 ### Provisioning a single plan for a given site

 We like to think that integrating with Jetpack Start is fairly easy.
 From beginning to end, the process looks like this: